 Many kites appear to miss their target by a wide margin but are actually intent on flushing meat laden crows into the air from where they can be mugged by the very best in the business!
 With the meat clutched in its talons the kite will make for clear airspace where it can feel secure enough to feed.
 With its 1.8 metre wings spread out for stability the head turns down to meet with its forward lifted legs.
 Now the kite can feed, but must still keep an eye out for other marauding kites.
 The number of kites visiting the feeding station can vary from a 300 to 600 or more depending on the weather and the time of year.
 With the onset of bad weather the numbers can increase dramatically, but on blue sky days in spring or summer the kites may well take their time in coming down for their lunch!

-While seeing large numbers of kites is an amazing sight some of the better photographic opportunities present themselves when fewer kites visit as they are far more leisurely in their approach to feeding and frequently float around the area in front of the hides for some time before taking their morsel of choice.
+While seeing large numbers of kites is an amazing sight, some of the better photographic opportunities present themselves when fewer kites visit; they are far more leisurely in their approach to feeding and frequently float around the area in front of the hides for some time before taking their morsel of choice.

-We now have five large hides, (3 are shown here), for the viewing of the kite feeding spectacle.
+We have five large hides, (3 are shown here).
 Three are suitable for disabled access.
 Facing east and, being just metres from where the kites sweep down, the hides give excellent opportunities for photography.
-Specialised photography/filming hides are also available.